 |out (bytes)||How much bytes we have sent per second.|

-Internal dev tool.
+Used for supporting internal tooling.
 Not of use to a regular user, and can not be toggled at runtime.

 The resmon command will open the resource monitor.
 The resource monitor monitors the CPU usage and memory usage for each resource and shows this in a nice overview.
 Comes in handy when you encounter performance issues during gameplay.